Carglglz/upydev/_DOCS/Documentation.md

 *By default upydev sends a reset command after uploading a new file, to disable reset use -rst f*

-*Default target directory in upy device is root directory which is in flash memmory, to change target directory to an sd use -s sd (so that means that the sd must be already mounted as 'sd'*)
+*Default target directory in upy device is root directory which is in flash Memory, to change target directory to an sd use -s sd (so that means that the sd must be already mounted as 'sd'*)

 Disabling reset: